mako-framework/docs/06_security/01_authentication.md

 ```
 $isMemberOf = $user->isMemberOf('admin');

-// Returns true if the user is a member of "staff" or "admin"
+// Returns "true" if the user is a member of "staff" or "admin"

 $isMemberOf = $user->isMemberOf(['staff', 'admin']);
 ```

-The `isActivated` method returns TRUE if the user is activated and FALSE if not.
+The `isActivated` method returns `true` if the user is activated and `false` if not.

 ```
 $activated = $user->isActivated();